FAIR-NHH/BSRI/data/readme.md

 All variables included in `WP_selfishness_confidential`.
 An asterisk indicator indicates that the variable is also included in the publicly available subset `WP_selfishness_public`.

+- WPID_RANDOM*: identifier allowing linking to licensed Gallu World Poll data.
-- iso_a3: Three-letter country codes defined in ISO 3166-1.
+- iso_a3*: Three-letter country codes defined in ISO 3166-1.
 - wgt*: Population weight
 - more_selfish*: "Do you generally agree, disagree, or neither agree nor disagree with this statement: "In (country), one of the main reasons for the rich being